Key Takeaways

 Noise level is just as important as scent level.
 Even subtle humming can become noticeable at night.
 A well-chosen diffuser should fade into the background — both aromatically and acoustically.

 Diffusion is most effective when it becomes part of a consistent pre-sleep routine rather than a standalone sensory event.
+Many sleep routines also incorporate calming essential oils that are commonly associated with relaxation and nighttime environments.

 The sleep cycle responds strongly to repeated environmental cues.
 When lighting dims, noise decreases, and scent remains subtle and steady, the brain begins to associate those signals with the transition into rest.